OHIF/Viewers/platform/docs/docs/viewer/internationalization.md

 - Setting it only in your project or extension:

-You'll need a a final object like the following, what is setting French as language, and send it to `addLocales` method.
+You'll need a final object like the following, what is setting French as language, and send it to `addLocales` method.

 ```js